Tiri1992/Airflow-App/README.md

 ### Objective

 Simple airflow application which is designed to schedule an ETL for processing data ``store_files/raw_store_transactions.csv``.
-The scripts the run individual tasks are bash scripts, hence we use the BashOperator when setting up our tasks in the dag ``store_dag.py``.
+The scripts that run individual tasks are bash scripts, hence we use the BashOperator when setting up our tasks in the dag ``store_dag.py`` (please see inside ``dags/`` folder).

 ### ETL structure